 The Division of Professional Education educates teacher candidates for personal, professional, and global responsibility so that in their role as teachers they are willing to take a stand for human rights and social justice.
 The willingness to take a stand is critical in local communities and in a world where the disparities in access to goods and resources can threaten human relationships.
 This aligns with the conceptual framework for the Division of Professional Education at Notre Dame College which is driven by the institutional mission statement of educating "a diverse population...for personal, professional and global responsibility" and the College motto, "Changing the world, one student at a time."
-Current theory and research, state and national standards, the standards of specialized professional associations, and the concerns of the division's P-12 partners have further aided the division in reshaping and redefining its conceptual framework of "changing the classroom, one teacher at a time."
-The major themes articulated by the conceptual framework guide candidate performance outcomes and the system by which the division, its programs, and its candidates are assessed.
+Current theory and research, state and national standards, the standards of specialized professional associations, and the conceptual framework of "changing the classroom, one teacher at a time."
+The major themes articulated by the conceptual framework guide candidate performance outcomes and the system by which the Division, its programs, and its candidates are assessed.

-While the Notre Dame College community embraces and lives out of a carefully articulated and well documented values list (Notre Dame College, 2007), four values stand out in the Notre Dame Education tradition for the Division of Professional Education.
+While the Notre Dame College community embraces and lives out a carefully articulated and well documented values list (Notre Dame College, 2007), four values stand out.
 The dignity of the whole person and that individual's right to an education are fundamental to the Notre Dame College teacher preparation program.
 The Division values the range of diversity among our teacher candidates, in our partnership schools, and among the core and adjunct faculty.
-Collaboration is highly valued in the Division as we recognize the social nature of learning and work, and we acknowledge the importance of student voice in the education process.
+Collaboration is highly valued in the Division as we recognize the social nature of learning and work, as well as the importance of student voice in the education process.
 Fairness, honesty, respect, and ethical behavior are aspects of responsible professional engagement that the Education Faculty seeks to model for and cultivate in the teacher candidates.